ksmin23/analytics-on-aws/content/build-analytics-system/kinesis-data-firehose/_index.en.md

 With Kinesis Data Firehose, you can collect data in real time to destinations such as S3, Redshift, and ElasticSearch.
 {{% /notice %}}

-Select the Kinesis services the AWS Management Console.
+Select Kinesis services the AWS Management Console.

 1. Click **Get Started** button.
 2. Click **\[Create delivery stream\]** on **Deliver streaming data with Kinesis Firehose delivery streams** menu.<br/>